syncfusion-content/uwp-docs/uwp/Accordion/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with UWP SfAccordion
+# Getting Started with UWP Accordion

-This section explains how to create a long list of expandable items using SfAccordion control.
+This section explains how to create a long list of expandable items using UWP Accordion control.

-## Adding SfAccordion Control
+## Adding UWP Accordion Control

 Create a Universal Windows Platform project in Visual Studio and refer to the following assemblies.